Why should you care about your user satisfaction/customer satisfaction?

 The more satisfied your customers are, the easier it gets for you to nudge them to leave you a review.

 Happier customers mean easier customer support.
 In other words, dealing with fulfilled people on the support line is easier.
-They cause you less hassle and your customer support agent are more efficient.
+They cause you less hassle and your customer support agents are more efficient.

 Aside from that, upselling existing customers becomes a no-brainer, and you increase profitability.

 If you’re able to achieve great customer satisfaction, you’ll eventually cut down your number of bad reviews, and bad comments from the customers.

 This, in turn, contributes to your overall employee happiness and helps you build a trustful company, on the path to success.

 We know why we should care about customer satisfaction.
 But how do we measure it?

 There are tons of satisfaction metrics you can be looking after.
 But you don’t have to keep track of all of them.

 At Feedier, they are advocates of using an overall satisfaction ratio that goes well beyond the usual Net Promoter Score.

 The NPS is an efficient and well-thought metric, but it is not always enough.
 It can be very hard to effectively measure customer satisfaction as you’re asking someone the likeliness of him/her recommending your brand in the future, which can vary a lot from one day to another.